Ottawa Fury SC: History

 Assistant Coach Klaus Linnenbruegger stepped up to take over the helm of the Ottawa Fury PDL.
 Linnenbruegger, who played professionally with Bielefeld in Germany, successfully coached Fury Youth teams over the previous seven seasons and is a past head coach of the Ottawa Wizards.
 The long-time Fury coach replaced Steve Payne who left the club by mutual consent.

 NASL in 2014

-On June 20, 2011, the North American Soccer League (NASL) announced that Ottawa Fury has been awarded an expansion team.
+On June 20, 2011, the North American Soccer League (NASL) announced that Ottawa had been awarded an expansion team.
 The new team will be owned by the Ottawa Sports and Entertainment Group and play home games at Frank Clair Stadium at Lansdowne Park.
-On February 26, 2013, it was announced that the new team will carry the Ottawa Fury FC name and carry on the Ottawa Fury legacy.
+On February 26, 2013, it was announced that the new team would be named Ottawa Fury FC and carry on the Ottawa Fury legacy.